The Short Story

 KaeLyn is a founding board member and the first volunteer co-trainer of Connect & Breathe, a taboo-breaking after-abortion talkline.
 She served on the board of ImageOut: the Rochester LGBT Film & Video Festival for six years, during which served on various committees from strategic planning to special events and watched a gazillion LGBTQ+ films.
 From 2019-2020, KaeLyn was a founding member of the WOC^ART Collaborative, a multi-generational collective of Black womxn & womxn of color creators in Rochester NY.
 She also previously served on the state board of Planned Parenthood Advocates of New York.

-KaeLyn holds B.A. degrees in women’s studies and English from SUNY College at Oswego and a M.A. in Liberal Studies degree from SUNY College at Brockport with an emphasis on feminist intersectionality in the nonprofit sector.
+KaeLyn, a daughter of two public school teachers, has a deep love for the public education system!
+She holds B.A. degrees in women’s studies and English from SUNY College at Oswego and a M.A. from SUNY College at Brockport with an emphasis on feminist intersectionality in the nonprofit sector.
 She completed a graduate certificate in nonprofit management at SUNY College at Brockport in 2009.